JOURNAL TOPIC:

 Chapter 2

 1. What work does the conditioning do?
 Who gets conditioned?
-How does hypnopaedia work?
+How does hypnopaedia work?2.
+Why condition the Deltas to hate nature but love outdoor sports?

 3. How does time work in this book?
 History?
 Why does Ford say “History is Bunk?”